-February 13, 2023
+February 13, 2024

-The Honorable Todd M. Harper, Chairman The Honorable Kyle S. Hauptman, Vice Chairman The Honorable Rodney E. Hood, Board Member National Credit Union Administration 1775 Duke Street Alexandria, Virginia 22314
+The Honorable Todd M. Harper, Chairman The Honorable Kyle S. Hauptman, Vice Chairman The Honorable Tanya F. Otsuka, Board Member National Credit Union Administration 1775 Duke Street Alexandria, Virginia 22314

-Dear Chairman Harper, Vice Chairman Hauptman, and Board Member Hood:
+Dear Chairman Harper, Vice Chairman Hauptman, and Board Member Otsuka:

-I am pleased to transmit KPMG LLP's (KPMG) report on its financial statement audit of the National Credit Union Administration's (NCUA) financial statements, which includes the Share Insurance Fund, the Operating Fund, the Central Liquidity Facility, and the Community Development Revolving Loan Fund, as of and for the years ended December 31, 2022 and 2021.
+I am pleased to transmit KPMG LLP's (KPMG) report on its financial statement audit of the National Credit Union Administration's (NCUA) financial statements, which includes the Share Insurance Fund, the Operating Fund, the Central Liquidity Facility, and the Community Development Revolving Loan Fund, as of and for the years ended December 31, 2023 and 2022.
 The NCUA prepared financial statements in accordance with the Office of Management and Budget (OMB) Circular No. A-136 Revised, Financial Reporting Requirements, and subjected them to audit.

-Under a contract monitored by the NCUA OIG, KPMG, an independent certified public accounting firm, performed an audit of NCUA's financial statements as of December 31, 2022.
+Under a contract monitored by the NCUA OIG, KPMG, an independent certified public accounting firm, performed an audit of NCUA's financial statements as of December 31, 2023.
 The contract required that the audit be performed in accordance with generally accepted government auditing standards issued by the Comptroller General of the United States, OMB audit guidance, and the Government Accountability Office/President's Council on Integrity and Efficiency Financial Audit Manual.

-KPMG's audit report for 2022 includes: (1) an opinion on the financial statements, (2) conclusions on internal control over financial reporting, and (3) a section addressing compliance and other matters.
+KPMG's audit report for 2023 includes: (1) an opinion on the financial statements, (2) conclusions on internal control over financial reporting, and (3) a section addressing compliance and other matters.
 In its audit of the NCUA, KPMG found:

-- The financial statements were fairly presented, in all material respects, in conformity with U.S. generally accepted accounting principles, - There were no material weaknesses in internal controls, 1 - There were no significant deficiencies related to internal controls, 2 and - No instances of reportable noncompliance with laws and regulations it tested or other matters that are required to be reported under Government Auditing Standards or OMB guidance.
+- The financial statements were fairly presented, in all material respects, in conformity with U.S. generally accepted accounting principles, - There were no deficiencies in internal control identified as material weaknesses1 or significant deficiencies,2 and - No instances of reportable noncompliance with laws and regulations it tested or other matters that are required to be reported under Government Auditing Standards or OMB guidance.

-1 A material weakness is defined as a deficiency, or combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
+1 A material weakness is defined as a deficiency, or combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.